joaq3rd/littlelemon-reservationviews/README.md

 🍋 **Little Lemon Restaurant Reservation App Concept**

 Welcome to the **Little Lemon Restaurant Reservation App Concept**!
-This project was initiated as part of Meta's Coursera course titled "Create the User Interface with SwiftUI," which is Course 5 of 12 in the Meta iOS Developer Specialization.
+This project was initiated as part of [Meta's Coursera course titled "Create the User Interface with SwiftUI]([url](https://www.coursera.org/learn/create-the-user-interface-with-swiftui))," which is Course 5 of 12 in the Meta iOS Developer Specialization.
 Whether you're a student, a UI enthusiast, or simply curious, this concept app provides a glimpse into the seamless reservation process for our delightful restaurant.

 **Project Setup:**